-You can compete with larger companies
+3. Compete with larger companies

 Many software companies now offer their programs through the cloud, for a substantially lower price than installing a local version of the program.
-Because of this, you can access the same technology that larger companies use and can compete with them.
+Because of this, you can compete with larger companies by using the same technology they use.

-You can access your data anywhere, anytime
+4. Access your data anywhere, anytime